 Using play at home

-Sometimes play doesn’t come easily and parents of children with ASD can experience feelings of uncertainty, overwhelm, and sometimes even rejection when it comes to play at home.
+Parents of children with ASD can experience feelings of uncertainty, overwhelm, and sometimes even rejection when it comes to play at home.
 Designating 10-15 minutes of focused play time each day with your child, in an activity of their choosing, can help to build positive interactions.
 The below resource may be helpful in developing confidence when engaging in therapeutic play in the home.
 Choosing one or two of the PRIDE skills to focus on at any one time can be helpful to provide a point of focus in play and practising a playful approach.

 Chang, Y., Shih, W., Landa, R., Kaiser, A., & Kasari, C. (2017).
 Symbolic play in school-aged minimally verbal children with autism spectrum disorder.
 Journal of Autism and Developmental Disorders, 48, 1436-1445. doi:10.1007/s10803-017-3388-6